Analytical Potentials for Flat Galaxies with Spheroidal Halos

 Now, in terms of the oblate spheroidal coordinates, the Laplace operator acting over any axially symmetric function $\Phi ( \xi,\eta)$ gives

 whereas the boundary condition (\ref{cond1}) is equivalent to

 and the boundary conditions (\ref{cond2}) and (\ref{cond3}) reduce to

-Moreover, in order that the gravitational potential be continuous everywhere, $\Phi (\xi,\eta)$ must be an even function of $\eta$, which grants also the fulfilment of conditions (\ref{cond1b}) and (\ref{cond2b}).
+Moreover, in order for the gravitational potential to be continuous everywhere, $\Phi (\xi,\eta)$ must be an even function of $\eta$, which grants also the fulfilment of conditions (\ref{cond1b}) and (\ref{cond2b}).

-Accordingly, by imposing the previous boundary conditions over the general solution of the Laplace equation in oblate spheroidal coordinates, we can write the gravitational potential of the galactic disc as (\citeauthor{BAT} \citeyear{BAT})
+Accordingly, by imposing the previous boundary conditions over the general solution of the Laplace equation in oblate spheroidal coordinates, we can write the gravitational potential of the galactic disc as \citep{BAT}

 where $n$ is a positive integer, which it defines the model of disc considered.
-Here $P_{2l}(\eta)$ are the usual Legendre polynomials and $q_{2l} (\xi)=i^{2l+1}Q_{2l}(i\xi)$, with $Q_{2l}(x)$ the Legendre functions of second kind (see \citeauthor{AW} \citeyear{AW} and, for the Legendre functions of imaginary argument, \citeauthor{MF} \citeyear{MF}, page 1328).
-The coefficients $C_{2l}$ are, in principle, arbitrary constants, but which must be specified to obtain any particular model.
-We will do this after, by adjusting the circular velocity of the model with the observed data of the rotation curve of some specific galaxies.
+Here $P_{2l}(\eta)$ are the usual Legendre polynomials and $q_{2l} (\xi)=i^{2l+1}Q_{2l}(i\xi)$, with $Q_{2l}(x)$ the Legendre functions of second kind (see \cite{AW} and, for the Legendre functions of imaginary argument, \cite{MF}, page 1328).
+The coefficients $C_{2l}$ are, in principle, arbitrary constants, though they must be specified to obtain any particular model.
+We will do this later on, by adjusting the circular velocity of the model with the observed data of the rotation curve of some specific galaxies.